Crisp and Co. Banner Image

 People say that 50% of marriages end in divorce, and many people believe divorce rates have increased in recent years.
 The question is, do UK divorce statistics actually reflect this?

 The infographic below contains a number of interesting divorce statistics regarding UK couples living in England and Wales.
-Please note, due to the introduction of No Fault Divorce in 2022, there is now no need to provide 'reasons’ for divorce.
-Our infographics regarding these statistics are for 2021:
+Please note, due to the introduction of No Fault Divorce in 2022, there is now no need to provide 'reasons’ for divorce:

 How many marriages end in divorce?